The UV Editor is used for editing UV maps, which describe how a 2D image should be mapped onto a 3D object.

 Image textures are typically needed when the desired look is hard to achieve with procedural textures, or if the texture is not uniform.
 For example, a car would only have scratches in a few places where they make sense, not in random places all over its body.

 Blender offers a number of projections (Box, Sphere…) that automatically apply a 2D image to a 3D object, but these tend to only work for simple meshes.
 For more complex ones, you need to create a UV map instead.
 This is a flat area where each face of the 3D object is laid out on the 2D image, specifying which part of the image it should be textured with.
 This gives you complete control over the mapping process.

 The name «UV» refers to the axes of the map: U for horizontal, V for vertical.
 These letters were chosen to avoid confusion with «X» and «Y», which refer to axes in 3D space instead.

-If you were to take a pair of scissors and cut a seam or fold of the box, you would be able to lay it flat on a tabletop.
-As you are looking down at the box on the table, we could say that U is the left-right direction, and V is the up-down direction.
+The best analogy to understand UV mapping is cutting up a cardboard box.
+If you were to take a pair of scissors and cut along its edges, you would be able to spread it out flat on a tabletop.
+As you are looking down at the table, we could say that U is the left-right direction, and V is the up-down direction.

 Главная панель редактора